ljsummers/adventure-pp1/readme.md

 <img src="https://github.com/ljsummers/drinks-giggles/blob/35640d4d95b116e0c25b0f3a72851a0d47b1fb4c/assets/images/air/air_index_page.png" alt="am i responsive index">

 **About Page** <br>
-A more comphregensive description as to the bar is, what it aims to bring to the public, sells the UPI about community and an experience to enjoy.  <br>
+A more comprehensive description as to the bar is, what it aims to bring to the public, sells the UPI about community and an experience to enjoy.  <br>
 <img src="https://github.com/ljsummers/drinks-giggles/blob/35640d4d95b116e0c25b0f3a72851a0d47b1fb4c/assets/images/air/air_about_page.png" alt="am i responsive about">

 **Menu Page** <br>